brendt/stitcher.io/app/Blog/Content/2026-01-19-processing-11-million-rows.md

 title: Processing 11 million rows in minutes instead of hours
 ---

+Before you start: I just published a second part of this blog post, you can [read it here](https://stitcher.io/blog/processing-11-million-rows).

 Around 5 years ago, I decided to drop all client-side analytics on this blog, and instead opt for server-side anonymous analytics.
 I had several reasons:

 - No more client-side overhead by removing JavaScript libraries